rqlite/flagforge/README.md

 flagforge -f go|markdown|html <TOML file>
 ```

-Pass `-header <file>` to copy the contents of a file to the output before the generated content.
+Pass `-p <file>` to copy the contents of a file to the output before the generated content.
 This is how a generated documentation page keeps hand-written material -- front matter, an introduction -- that would otherwise be lost every time the page is regenerated.

 ## Grouping flags into sections
 Give a flag an optional `section` key and the generated Markdown and HTML documentation will group flags under a heading of that name: